 Table of Contents

-Helmed by a famous Korean chef by the name of Paik Jong Won, Paik’s Noodle is finally in Singapore with their first outlet located in Suntec City.
+Helmed by a famous Korean chef by the name of Paik Jong Won, Paik’s Noodle is finally in Singapore with their first outlet located at Suntec City.
 It’s a must to get their Jjamppong ($14++), a rich seafood broth that combines a variety of vegetables, pork slices, baby octopus, and handmade noodles.
 To go with your main, we recommend sharing their Gochu Yuringi ($23++).
 This deep-fried chicken is topped with sliced chilli and minced garlic, and will surely cater to those who love hearty flavours.

 Read our Paik’s Noodle review.